AmpersandTarski/RAP/README.md

 2. When building an image, you might discover that Docker is not installed.
 So follow these [Instructions](https://youtu.be/lvt6TC_IZRI?t=99) to install Docker.
 Building RAP4 may take a while, but the build-log should be scrolling over your screen.
 If building fails, raise an issue on [GitHub](https://github.com/AmpersandTarski/RAP) or send me an e-mail on stef.joosten@ou.nl.
 Please include the build log.

-3. This should work without problems.
+3. Step 3 should work without problems.
 If this fails, something is wrong with Docker or with your installation of Docker.
 The network `proxy` is necessary for Traefik to connect to the internet.
 Traefik is an edge router, aka proxy, that takes care of HTTPS security.

-4. This should work without problems.
+2. Step 4 should work without problems.
 For setting the environment variables, use any text editor (VS-code, vim, or whatever).
 For security reasons, use strong passwords and keep your .env file secret.
 If you set the variable `DISABLE_DB_INSTALL` to `true`, you won't be able to generate a new RAP4 database.
 During production, you want to disable that.
 (NOTE: currently, there exists a workaround which allows anyone to reset the database.
 This is a known bug.)

 You need to specify passwords for the root account and for the ampersand account to allow access to the database for yourself, or the rap4 service, for the demo application (enroll) and for the prototypes a user runs.
 These credentials are not stored in the RAP4 GitHub-repo (for obvious security concerns), so you must invent them.

-    NOTE: There is still a security risk for passwords, but a smaller one.
+    NOTE: The security risk for passwords, which was a known issue, has become smaller but it has not vanished.
 Anyone with access to the build-machine can access .env and see the passwords.
-In the Open University (OUNL), this machine is accessible only through a VPN-link and the machine is protected with a username/password.
-This is enough security for the OUNL.
+From the outside, the Open University (OUNL) server is accessible only through a VPN-link and the machine itself is protected with a username/password.
+This is enough security for now.
+However, when an outsider gains access, bot passwords are readable in the .env file.
     TODO: implement secrets to improve security.

-5. This should work without problems.
+5. Step 5 should work without problems.
 There are two alternatives to spin up RAP4.
 On localhost, you might not be able (and not need) to use HTTP, so just do `docker-compose up -d`, If you need https, use the longer version.

 6. Check that RAP4 is running.
 Use `docker ps` to verify.
 You should see something like
    ```